 - Weeping Willow trees at the ponds are so romantic, looking like a scene straight out of a movie.

-Mosman
+Gunners Barracks, Mosman

 Things we like:

-- The bridge at Balmoral Beach--great for walking shots and shots of the whole bridal party
+- The bridge at Balmoral Beach - great for walking shots and shots of the whole bridal party

-Royal Botanical Gardens Sydney
+Royal Botanic Garden Sydney

 Like we’ve said before, you can’t go wrong with nature for your wedding photography.
-What makes the Royal Botanical Garden stand out are the different types and colours of flora you can have as your backdrop.
+What makes the Royal Botanic Garden Sydney stand out are the different types and colours of flora you can have as your backdrop.
 There are some pink flowers, lavender, and even some cacti planets which add some texture and pop to your wedding photos.

 Things we like: